tygedavis/dotfiles/README.md

 You may need to update the links any time there is an update to these dotfiles.

 ### Vision:
-  - [ ] Build a script file the will automatically build links for all of the dotfiles inside of this repository.
+  - [ ] Build a script file the will automatically move files and build links for all of the dotfiles inside of this repository.